5 Ways to Make Sure Your Interpreted Deposition Is Accurate and Useful

-There are going to be times when an interpreter is necessary when taking the deposition of someone who doesn’t speak English.
-There are interpreters who are very well trained in the appropriate ways to do an interpretation, but there are also those who are not trained specifically in the interpretation skills associated with taking a deposition.
+Because it’s so important in depositions that all parties understand the questions asked and the answers given, there are going to be times when an interpreter is necessary when deposing someone who doesn’t speak English.
+There are interpreters who are very well trained in the appropriate ways to do simultaneous interpretation, but there are also those who are not trained specifically in the interpretation skills associated with taking a deposition.

 - Make sure your interpreter is a court-certified interpreter in the exact language you need.
 In India, for example, there are 22 “official” dialects that are spoken.
 In Africa, there are over 200 languages spoken.
 If your deponent is from North Africa in particular, you’ll need to ask specifically what their native tongue is and make sure your interpreter has the qualifications for that specific dialect.
 We recently had five deponents who spoke Swahili, but, oddly enough, two different dialects of Swahili.
 That required two interpreters because the dialects were just different enough to warrant a dialect-specific interpreter.

 - If the interpreter starts “answering” questions rather than truly repeating exactly what the witness says, it’s absolutely imperative that you stop the proceedings and mention to the interpreter that it would be more accurate if they translated exactly what the witness says.
-For example, if the question asked is, “What are your children’s names?” but the interpreter says, “His children are Fatina, Elisha and Marina,” you’ll need to ask him or her to interpreter the witness’s words exactly.
+For example, if the question asked is, “What are your children’s names?” but the interpreter says, “His children are Fatina, Elisha and Marina,” you’ll need to ask him or her to interpret the witness’s words exactly.
 In the final transcript, the reporter would identify the speaker in this example, as THE INTERPRETER rather than simply an A for the answer because it’s obviously not what the witness said but rather is the interpreter speaking his interpretation.
+This makes the record more convoluted than it needs to be.

 - At the end of the examination, be sure to explain the reading and signing process to the witness on the record so it will be interpreted and the witness will understand the process.
 If the witness has an attorney attending the deposition, this matter will be handled through that attorney and is not required to be explained on the record.